publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schXI/ptA/spti/m__us_usc_t42_s3058b.md

                 (i) __Ombudsman program__

-                    No State shall be allotted for a fiscal year, from the funds appropriated under [section 3058a of this title][/us/usc/t42/s3058a] and made available to carry out subpart II of this part, less than the amount allotted to the State under [section 3024 of this title][/us/usc/t42/s3024] in fiscal year 2000 to carry out the State Long-Term Care Ombudsman program under subchapter III of this chapter.
+                    No State shall be allotted for a fiscal year, from the funds appropriated under [section 3058a of this title][/us/usc/t42/s3058a] and made available to carry out subpart II of this part, less than the amount allotted to the State under [section 3024 of this title][/us/usc/t42/s3024] in fiscal year 2000 to carry out the State Long-Term Care Ombudsman program under subchapter III.

                 (ii) __Elder abuse programs__

-                    No State shall be allotted for a fiscal year, from the funds appropriated under [section 3058a of this title][/us/usc/t42/s3058a] and made available to carry out subpart III of this part, less than the amount allotted to the State under [section 3024 of this title][/us/usc/t42/s3024] in fiscal year 2000 to carry out programs with respect to the prevention of elder abuse, neglect, and exploitation under subchapter III of this chapter.
+                    No State shall be allotted for a fiscal year, from the funds appropriated under [section 3058a of this title][/us/usc/t42/s3058a] and made available to carry out subpart III of this part, less than the amount allotted to the State under [section 3024 of this title][/us/usc/t42/s3024] in fiscal year 2000 to carry out programs with respect to the prevention of elder abuse, neglect, and exploitation under subchapter III.

             (D) __“State” defined__